Join Us On Facebook

 Intro

-Compare those specifications to the Radeon HD 4750, which features a clock frequency of 730 MHz and a GDDR5 memory speed of 800 MHz.
-It also features a 128-bit memory bus, and uses a 40 nm design.
-It is made up of 640(128x5) SPUs, 32 TAUs, and 16 Raster Operation Units.
+Compare those specifications to the Radeon HD 4750, which features a core clock speed of 730 MHz and a GDDR5 memory speed of 800 MHz.
+It also features a 128-bit bus, and uses a 40 nm design.
+It features 640(128x5) SPUs, 32 TAUs, and 16 Raster Operation Units.

 Power Usage and Theoretical Benchmarks